microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 Please keep in mind content readability and accessibility when setting your own color.

 A custom icon can be set via the IconSource property.
-By default, an icon will be visible.
+By default, an icon will be visible (assuming the control isn't collapsed).
 This icon can be removed by setting the IsIconVisible property to false.
 For custom icons, the recommended icon size is 20px.